Free Weight Loss Exercises

 We recommend twice-a-week strength training (for about 30 or 40 minutes each time) and 2 or, better, 3 intense fitness workouts (for 20 minutes or less each time) each week.
 That's less than 2 hours of exercise weekly.
-If you want more exercise, add in a 30 to 60 minute brisk walk (or other mild fitness exercise).
+If you want more exercise, add in a 30 to 60-minute brisk walk (or another mild fitness exercise).

 If you do that and eat well, you will reduce your percentage of body fat in a lasting way.
 We specify exactly how to eat well on some of the other pages of this website.

 Eating well has nothing to do with starvation dieting.
 Once you are eating well, exercising well, and recovering well, you'll probably be able to consume, on a sustained basis, more calories than you are presently consuming!